Tensor product of filtered $A_\infty$-algebras: Criterion for tensor product

-We already saw that $\varphi$ and $S$ are quasi-isomorphisms, so all that is left is to show that $F$ is also a quasi-isomorphism.
-Recall the map $\overline P$ introduced in the proof of Proposition \ref{EndAB}.
-It satisfies
+We already saw that $\varphi$ and $S$ are quasi-isomorphisms, so all that remains is to show that $F$ is also a quasi-isomorphism.
+Recall that the map $\overline P$ introduced in the proof of Proposition \ref{EndAB} satisfies